- Last Updated Feb 22, 2013

 4. Look for encyclopedias, historical dictionaries, handbooks, statistical books, and other background resource material relevant to your topic.

-5. Similar things are generally shelved together, and a call number that provides a spot-on item in the reference collection may lead you to relevant works in the regualr stacks where all the books that can be checked out are shelved.
+5. Similar things are generally shelved together, and a call number that provides a spot-on item in the reference collection may lead you to relevant works in the regular stacks (bookshelves) where all the books that can be checked out are shelved.
 That's serendipity and synchronicity!